CLM-DS/nodejs-template/README.md

   }),
 ```

-For more information about kafka configuration, [textvisit this link](https://kafka.js.org/docs/configuration)
+For more information about kafka configuration, [visit this link](https://kafka.js.org/docs/configuration)

 To access the settings you must take the context and access the **config** key